 5 Ways To Prevent Sports-Related Injuries

-When it comes to athletics, preventing sports injuries should always be an athlete’s top priority.
+When it comes to athletics, preventing and treating sports injuries should always be an athlete’s top priority.
 After all, an injury can delay training as you give your body the time it needs to recover.
 By preventing the risk of injury, you also give your body the care it needs so that you can excel in your athletic ability.
 Keep it simple by jotting down these five ways to prevent sports-related injuries as you participate in sports.

 Prepare Your Body

 Before any form of physical activity, you need to warm up your body.
 All athletes should stretch before sports participation to prepare their muscles for a wide range of motion.
 For example, if you plan on doing a hard cardio workout, begin with a walk or light jog.